veophi/rollouts/docs/tutorials/basic_usage.md

 ![echoserver](../images/echoserver_application.png)

 ## 2. Deploy Kruise Rollout CRD
-**Kruise Rollout CRD defines the deployment rollout release process, as follows is an example of canary release, the first step is 20% pods, as well as routing 5% traffics to the new version.**
+**Kruise Rollout CRD defines the deployment rollout Release process, as follows is an example of canary Release, the first step is 20% pods, as well as routing 5% traffics to the new version.**
 ```yaml
 apiVersion: rollouts.kruise.io/v1alpha1